 The fertility period can be predicted by quantifying the cervical mucus with fingers.
 Mucus usually becomes more elastic and copious during these days due to increased estrogen hormone in your body.

 You may be able to understand the increased amount of cervical discharge during these days.
-Intercourse is safer four days after maximal cervical mucus until the onset of the next menstruation (26).
+The safe period for intercourse begins four days after maximal cervical mucus and continues until the onset of the next menstruation (26).

 26. Basal body temperature method